bjoernbremer/bjoernbremer.github.io/_posts/2018-01-03-missing-left.md

 ---
-layout: post
 title: "The Missing Left?
 Economic crisis and the Programmatic Response of Social Democratic Parties in Europe"
-excerpt: ""
-tags: [economic issues, elections, party change/adaptation, political parties, Western Europe]
-comments: true
+date: 2018-01-03
+permalink:
+tags:
+	- economic issues
+	- elections
+	- party change/adaptation
+	- political parties
+	- Western Europe

 ---

 My article "The Missing Left?
 Economic crisis and the Programmatic Response of Social Democratic Parties in Europe" was just published by Party Politics.
 The article is available [here](http://journals.sagepub.com/doi/full/10.1177/1354068817740745).